-Employment costs have increased by \$1,676,059, or 6.4% from 2022-23 to a total of \$27,759,413, impacted by the following:
+Employment costs have increased by \$1.762.979. or 6.8% from 2022-23 to a total of \$27,846,333, impacted by the following:

-- negotiated enterprise bargaining increase of 2.75% - full time equivalent staff numbers increasing by 2.1 net over what was budgeted in 2022-23, to allow for an additional accountant, a new Business Partner for recruitment and staff retention and a new Business and Tourism Officer, funded from savings mainly in contract positions and the cessation of the CHSP program - · a superannuation guarantee increase to 11%.
+- negotiated enterprise bargaining increase of 2.75% - full time equivalent staff numbers increasing by 3.1 net over what was budgeted in 2022-23, to allow for an additional accountant, a new Business Partner for recruitment and staff retention, a new Community Safety Officer and a new Business and Tourism Officer, funded from savings mainly in contract positions and the cessation of the CHSP program - a superannuation guarantee increase to 11%.